cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 - `CONTROLS` Can be used to control the vehicle.
 - `COOLER` There is separate command to toggle this part.
 - `COVERED` Prevents items in cargo parts from emitting any light.
-- `CRAFTRIG` Acts as a dehydrator, vacuum sealer and reloading press for crafting purposes.
-  Potentially to include additional tools in the future.
+- `CRAFTER` Allows integrated tools to be defined under the "integrated_tools" list-field
 - `CTRL_ELECTRONIC` Controls electrical and electronic systems of the vehicle.
 - `CONTROL_WITHOUT_HANDS` Allows you to fire two-handed weapons while driving.
 Can only be installed on a part with `STEERABLE` flag.
 - `CURTAIN` Can be installed over a part flagged with `WINDOW`, and functions the same as blinds